EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 A better way to override views is to use Deface, which is a Rails library to directly edit the underlying view file.
 All view customizations will be in ONE location: app/overrides which will make sure your app is always using the latest implementation of the view provided by Spree.

 1. Go to mystore/app/views/spree and create an admin/products directory and create the file _form.html.erb.
 1. Copy the full file NOT from Spree’s GitHub but from your Spree backend.
-You can think of your Spree backend as the area to edit your admin (among other things)—the spree_backend gem contains the most updated  _form.html.erb—if you use the one listed in the documentation, you will get some Method Errors on your product page.
+You can think of your Spree backend as the area to edit your admin (among other things)—​the spree_backend gem contains the most updated  _form.html.erb—​if you use the one listed in the documentation, you will get some Method Errors on your product page.

 In order to find the _form.html.erb file in your spree_backend gem, navigate to your app, and within that, run the command:

 bundle show spree_backend

 The result is the location of your spree_backend.
-Now cd into that location, and navigate to app/views/spree/admin/products—this is where you will find the correct _form.html.erb.
+Now cd into that location, and navigate to app/views/spree/admin/products—​this is where you will find the correct _form.html.erb.
 Copy the contents of this file into the newly created _form.html.erb file within your application’s directory structure you just created: mystore/app/views/spree/admin/products.

 Now we want to actually add a field container after the price field container for sale price so we need to create another override by creating a new file in your application’s app/overrides directory called add_sale_price_to_product_edit.rb and add the following content: